-Profit from discontinued operations is the profit from Arqit's satellite assets classified as held for sale, and includes other operating income from Arqit's ESA contract net of administrative expenses associated with its satellite construction activities.
-Arqit previously reported income from its agreement with the European Space Agency ("ESA") for the partial funding of the construction of its satellites as "other operating income" as a component of "operating profit/(loss)", however during the fiscal year ended September 30, 2023, Arqit reclassified its satellite assets from "intangible assets" to "assets classified as held for sale", and therefore income from the ESA agreement has been reclassified by Arqit as a component of "profit on discontinued operations" in its statement of comprehensive income for the fiscal year ended September 30, 2023.
-Corresponding reclassifications have also been made to the statements of comprehensive income for the fiscal years ended September 30, 2022 and 2021.
+In periods prior to the fiscal year ended September 30, 2023, Arqit reported income from its agreement with the European Space Agency ("ESA") for the partial funding of the construction of its satellites as "other operating income" as a component of "operating profit/(loss)".
+During the fiscal year ended September 30, 2023, however, Arqit reclassified its satellite assets from "intangible assets" to "assets classified as held for sale", and therefore income from the ESA agreement for the fiscal year ended September 30, 2023 and prior periods was reclassified by Arqit as a component of "(loss)/profit on discontinued operations, net of tax" in its statement of comprehensive income.